matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 GCP's offerings lies in its integration with AI Platform, making it easier to train, deploy, and manage TensorFlow models at scale within GCP.

-5) Describe how GCP's Vision AI services can be used in applications.
+5) Describe how GCP's Vision AI services can be used in applications?
 Answer: GCP's Vision AI services, including the Vision API and AutoML Vision, enable applications to understand images and videos more deeply.
 The Vision API provides pre-trained models that can detect objects, faces, text, and more within images, enabling features like content moderation, emotion detection, and optical character recognition.
 AutoML Vision